 So, after a few days of pondering over shelving ideas and messing around in TinkerCad (an awesome 3D designing website), I came up with the idea below:

-I had 3 requirements for this project.
-The first was deep shelves, as the area that was allocated for the shelves had a lot of depth, and I wanted to make the most of the space.
+I had 3 requirements for the garage shelves project.
+My first requirement was deep shelves.
+The area had a lot of depth, and I wanted to make the most of the space.

 I went with 3 ft deep shelves; this was twice as deep as the prefab shelves, so twice the storage space.